The-Frontier/FrontierObsidian/unpublished/00 Authoring Content.md

 > [!info]
 > As with the folder listings, you can also provide a description and title for a tag page by creating a file for each tag.
 For example if you wanted to create a custom description for the #fic tag, you would create a file at `content/tags/fic.md`.
 As with the folder listings, the list of files that use this specific tag will still be generated underneath your custom content.

+## How to update the website
+Your changes are saved every 1 Minute.
+This does not mean that they will appear instantly on the website.
+Currently either Detroyer or Seriphai have to manually update the Github Repository.
+This setup is preferred, because we can then manually resolve merge conflicts if they appear.
+Furthermore, the Website updates